 How to appeal

-Individual letters must be sent for each appeal a parent wishes to submit (for example, if you wish to appeal to more than one school).
+Separate letters must be sent for each school to which a parent wishes to appeal.

-Once this letter has been received, the local authority must respond with a date for a hearing, at least ten days before it is due to take place.
+Once this letter has been received, the council must respond with a date for a hearing, at least ten days before it is due to take place.

-Your appeal should be heard on neutral grounds by at least three volunteers, including one lay person and one person with specific experience of the education system.
+The appeal should then be heard on neutral grounds by at least three volunteers, including one lay person and one person with specific experience of the education system.

 What to do if an appeal fails

-If your appeal is unsuccessful, the only way to overturn it is via court.
+If an appeal is unsuccessful, the only way to overturn it is through the courts.

-It is also possible to complain about the process, but not the decision itself - for example, if you think a badly carried out appeals process ruined your chance of winning.
+It is possible to complain about the process - for example, if a badly carried out appeals process ruined the parent's chance of winning - but not to complain about the decision itself.

 Details of who to contact for complaints can be found on the Government's website.